breadli428/eth-computational-models-of-motion/Readme.md

 >
 > In comparison, the lengths of radii are well preserved when the symplectic Euler method is implemented, which indicates that it almost conserves the energy.
 >
 > Eventually in the case where the explicit midpoint method is implemented, the Boids still shift outwards, but with a slower process compared with the explict Euler method.
 This is because the explicit midpoint method accumulates error of order $O(h^2)$, while the explict Euler method does of order $O(h)$.
-Therefore, while the explicit midpoint method is more computationally intensive than the other two methods, error generally decreases faster as $h \rightarrow 0$.
+Therefore, while the explicit midpoint method is more computationally intensive than the other two methods, error generally decreases faster as h approaches 0.

 This feature is realized in the function `TVStack circular(TVStack positions_temp)`.